ainephelan/ainephelan.github.io/_posts/2019-04-23-tableau-dashboards.md

 I have visualised data for customers' geographic locations, bank balances, ages, genders and job classifications.

 Click through the below story for some high level insights.
 Each page is interactive, and each feature acts as a filter for all the other features.
+You can select different bin values for age and bank balance.

 <center>